 By MOAA Staff

-Q: Could the cuts be stopped via the next NDAA?
+Q. Could the cuts be stopped via the NDAA?

 Our ask goes beyond delaying the military health system cuts and plants the seed for a re-evaluation of military medical readiness requirements based on an assessment of the national COVID-19 response and implications for DoD’s future role in pandemic prevention and response.
-It’s tempting to try and go further this year (e.g., pursuing a commission to conduct these assessments), but Congress is still consumed with immediate COVID-19 response efforts and relief packages.
+Section 715 of the House NDAA ensures medical manpower requirements account for all national defense strategy scenarios, including “both the homeland defense mission and pandemic influenza.”

 For DoD, MOAA believes the lessons learned are likely to focus on the level of uniformed medical reserve capacity needed to effectively surge military medical resources to areas of need while still delivering essential medical care to military beneficiaries who rely on uniformed medical providers for their care.
 The lessons learned also should address DoD’s role in medical research and development and pandemic prevention efforts.

 Q. My MTF is on the list of facilities being downsized.
 What should I do?